Drug Interactions between acetaminophen / oxycodone and Aspirin Low Strength

 Interactions between your drugs

-There were no interactions found in our database between acetaminophen / oxycodone and Aspirin Low Strength - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between acetaminophen / oxycodone and Aspirin Low Strength.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 acetaminophen / oxycodone

 - Acetaminophen / oxycodone is in the drug class narcotic analgesic combinations.

 - Acetaminophen / oxycodone is used to treat the following conditions:

 A total of 316 drugs are known to interact with Aspirin Low Strength.